GRCDEV/ArduSim/help/usage.md

 * The protocol to be launched.
 * The desired flight speed for the multicopter.

-An example of the *ardusim.ini* file is included in the root of the Eclipse project, and is used when running ArduSim from Eclipse IDE.
+An example of the *ardusim.ini* file is included in the root of the Eclipse project, and it is used when running ArduSim from Eclipse IDE.

 First, ArduSim will wait until the multicopter is ready to fly.
 Then, it will accept the setup and start commands from the PC Companion.
 Messages are sent periodically to the PC Companion to inform the user if all the UAVs are ready to fly.